BalwinderJB/bulkmsg/README.md

 # bulkmsg
-It is Larsvel 5.8 bulk msg work 100%
+It is Laravel 5.8 bulk msg work 100%